abhishek-pradhan/abhishek-pradhan.github.io/_posts/2022-01-01-host-blog-on-github-pages .md

   ```
   {: file='2020-01-26-containerize-aspnetcore-web-app.md'}

-- Commit & push changes to GitHub.
+- Commit &amp; push changes to GitHub.
 Since we have configured GitHub Actions, any changes made to site are automatically deployed!
 - Visit your site on internet

 ## Add Disqus comments to blog post